citizen-stig/storage_witness_delta_plaground/NOTES.md

  - Idea: Try to make Snapshot generic for snapshot ref instead of concrete implementation.
  - + Do we need ForkTreeManager trait at all?
 Can we sov-runner use concrete implementation?
    - Yes. sov-stf-runner should be generic and do not depend on concrete implementaiton

+# 09.10

+ - Snapshot ID: can we stick to concrete type, like u64
+ - Can BlockStateManager be a concrete type generic over something